-- a.
-Adapted from Table A-3, ORAUT (2015). - b.
+b.
 Neutron dosimetry was not performed prior to 1960 (ORAUT 2003a).

-to measure radiation dose accurately, as discussed in later sections, depends on radiation type, energy, exposure geometry, etc. (BWXT Pantex 2001).
 Dosimeter exchange frequency gradually lengthened and corresponded to downward reductions in RPGs (Morgan 1961).
 During the early stages of the program to monitor individual Pantex workers, a weekly dose control of 0.3 rem was in effect (NBS 1951).
-Table 6-2a summarizes major changes in Pantex external dosimetry systems and routine dosimeter assignment periods for workers.
+Table 6-2 summarizes major changes in Pantex external dosimetry systems and routine dosimeter assignment periods for workers.

 The first dosimeter used at Pantex was a two-element film badge from Tracerlab for measuring beta, X-ray, and gamma exposures (Tracerlab 1962-1963).
-Beginning in 1960, Pantex used a multielement film badge that incorporated NTA film to measure beta, X-ray, gamma, and fast neutrons (Tracerlab 1962-1963).
-From 1972 to 1976, a two-element in-house TLD system was used to measure beta, X-ray, and gamma exposures, while NTA film was retained to measure fast neutrons (Adams 2003; Alexander, Hess, and Canada 1973).
+Beginning in 1960, Pantex used a multielement film badge that incorporated NTA film to measure beta, X-ray, gamma, and fast neutrons

+(Tracerlab 1962-1963).
+From 1972 to 1976, a two-element in-house TLD system was used to measure beta, X-ray, and gamma exposures while NTA film was retained to measure fast neutrons through 1973 (Adams 2003; Alexander, Hess, and Canada 1973).
+Beginning in 1974, neutron exposure monitoring was accomplished using TLDs.
 From 1977 to 1980, Pantex used a six-element in-house TLD system that included personal nuclear accident dosimeter elements (DOE 1980; ORAUT 2003a).
 Beginning in 1980, Panasonic TLD systems with automatic readers were used; the UD-802 TLD was used from 1980 to 1993.
-The UD-809/ UD-812 TLD system was DOELAP-accredited and used for radiation workers beginning in 1994 (BWXT Pantex 2002).
+The UD-809/UD-812 TLD system was DOELAP-accredited and used for radiation workers beginning in 1994 (BWXT Pantex 2002).
 The UD-802 was used for all other workers until it was phased out in 2001.
-All Pantex workers who have entered radiologically controlled areas have been monitored with the UD-809/UD-812 TLD since 2001 (ORAUT 2003b).
+All Pantex workers who entered radiologically controlled areas have been monitored with the UD-809/UD-812 TLD since 2001 (ORAUT 2003b).

 A few documents or results of studies describe earlier dosimetry systems (AEC 1955; Roberson et al. 1983; McDonald et al. 1983).
-For the current TLDs, MRDs are precisely defined in $Pantex\ Plant\ Technical\ Basis\ Manual\ for\ External\ Dosimetry\ (BWXT\ Pantex\ 2002).$ The MRDs are not necessarily equivalent to the MDL or lower limit of detection (L_D) described in NIOSH (2007) or in the DOELAP standard (DOE 1986).
+For current TLDs, minimum recordable doses (MRDs) are precisely defined in the Pantex Plant Technical Basis Manual for External Dosimetry (BWXT Pantex 2002).
+The MRDs are not necessarily equivalent to the MDL or lower limit of detection described in NIOSH (2007) or in the DOELAP standard (DOE 1986).
 Dosimeter readings that indicated a dose less than these MDLs were judged to have high uncertainty.
-For earlier dosimetry systems, there were similar quantities below which doses were not recorded.
+For earlier dosimetry systems, similar quantities existed below which doses were not recorded.
 Others might have been MRDs based on expert judgment.
 In either case, dosimetry results less than the MRD were recorded as zero [4].
-Table 6-2b lists the MRDs of dosimeters that were used at the Pantex Plant to monitor for neutron deep doses and beta/gamma skin and deep doses.
+Table 6-3 lists the MRDs of dosimeters that were used at the Pantex Plant to monitor for neutron deep doses and beta/gamma skin and deep doses.

 The term MDL, which is widely used in NIOSH documents, can vary depending on many conditions including dosimeter type, processing equipment, calibration techniques, and procedures.
 Because of these variations, NIOSH has evaluated external beta/photon film (ORAUT 2006a) and thermoluminescent (ORAUT 2006b) dosimetry capabilities and has established standard MDLs for missed beta/photon dose and a correction factor for variability.
-The standard MDLs (missed dose) per exchange cycle for beta/photon dose for film and thermoluminescent dosimeters are 40 and 30 mrem, respectively.
-A typical MDL (missed dose) per exchange cycle for neutrons is 50 mrem for both NTA film (ORAUT 2006c) and thermoluminescent neutron dosimeters (TLNDs; Wilson et al. 1990).
+The standard MDLs (missed dose) per exchange cycle for beta/photon dose for film and TLDs are 40 and 30 mrem, respectively.
+A typical MDL (missed dose) per exchange cycle for neutrons is 50 mrem for both NTA film (ORAUT 2006c) and TLND (Wilson et al. 1990).